T-Mobile, Sprint Announce A Plan For Merger

 In general, Sprint and T-Mobile may be hoping for a more favorable hearing from regulators this time around.

-This past fall, the Federal Communications Commission approved a report that said the mobile wireless industry has "effective competition."
+This past fall, the FCC approved a report that said the mobile wireless industry has "effective competition."

 "Most reasonable people see a fiercely competitive marketplace," FCC Chairman Ajit Pai said.
 "To those who want to impose more regulation upon the wireless marketplace, the reality of effective competition is an inconvenient truth."